-Syrian government, allies advance before U.N. council votes
+Syrian government, allies advance as Russia vetoes U.N. demand

 The government side's bombardment of Aleppo since a ceasefire brokered by Washington and Moscow in September collapsed after a week has drawn condemnation from the United Nations and countries supporting the Syrian opposition.

-France, which opposes Assad, demands in its draft resolution an end to air strikes and military flights over Aleppo city.
-It appears certain to be vetoed by Russia, which has backed Assad with a year-long air campaign against the rebels.
+France, which opposes Assad, demanded in its draft resolution an end to air strikes and military flights over Aleppo city.
+Russia has backed Assad with a year-long air campaign against the rebels.

+French President Francois Hollande on Saturday had urged United Nations Security Council members not to use their veto against a resolution that calls for an end to bombardments of Aleppo.

 Russia's draft, which does not include that demand, urges Moscow and Washington to revive the ceasefire deal.